Ayobamiemmanuel/movies_recommendation/README.md

 # Libraries
 This project uses the following libraries:

-pandas: for data manipulation and analysis
+pandas: for data manipulation and analysis/n
 numpy: for numerical operations
 warnings: to suppress warnings
 cosine_similarity: for computing the similarity between movies